 Use a video platform that makes it easy to find the right media for your video/story.
 A good platform allows you to use keywords or web addresses to pull up relevant, real-time licensed content (images, music, infographics, and more) from a comprehensive content library.
 This means less search time for you and more video creation.

-To learn more about all the ins and outs of successful video marketing, check out our post: The Ultimate Guide to Repurposing Your Existing Content.
+To learn more about all the ins and outs of successful videos, check out our post: The Ultimate Guide to Repurposing Your Existing Content.